 It also helps your Goldendoodle if they see the same person every time they go in for grooming.
 That makes it feel like going in to see a friend for a familiar experience.

-You see, every groomer, even at the same grooming salon, has their own routine and way of doing things.
+You see, every professional groomer, even at the same grooming salon, has their own routine and way of doing things.
+If your dog likes how a groomer does their nails, might as well stick with them.
 If your dog always sees someone different, it’s harder for them to know what to expect.

 If you can find a good groomer and stick with them, that groomer will get to see your Goldendoodle grow into an adult and can report physical or behavioral changes.